Laurelle Caristo- Chiropractor

 At Springwood Chiropractic we understand that there is no shortcut to ensuring long term health, wellness and happiness.
 This is why the treatments we provide are focused strongly on continued rehabilitation, exercise and postural training: to achieve maximum results from your body.
 We offer ongoing health management and design a tailored plan of action that you can work at day to day to achieve your ideal health.
 This is our commitment to you- providing you with long term solutions rather than just short term relief.

-Dry Needling is a technique which involves the insertion of acupuncture needles into muscles in order to alleviate pain and stimulate healing.
+Is a technique which involves the insertion of acupuncture needles into muscles in order to alleviate pain and stimulate healing.